How to Find a MAC Address in Windows 11

 A MAC address is assigned to a network adapter or interface controller (NIC) for communications on a physical network segment.
 Knowing your device’s MAC address can help you identify and troubleshoot networking issues.

-There are many ways one can find their device’s MAC address when using Windows 11.
+One can find one’s device’s MAC address in many ways when using Windows 11.
 The steps below will cover a few methods to identify your Windows device MAC with a few clicks and simple commands.

 How to identify Windows device MAC address